promised-ai/lace/README.md

 ## License

-Lace is licensed under Server Side Public License (SSPL), which is a copyleft license based on AGPL.
+Lace is licensed under the Business Source License v1.1, which restricts commercial use.
+See `LICENSE` for full details.

-If you would like a license for use in closed source code please contact `lace@redpoll.ai`
+If you would like a license for use in commercial please contact `lace@redpoll.ai`